-Simonds Stadium is the home of the Geelong Cats AFL side and has been a cherished part of the urban fabric for the City of Greater Geelong for almost 75 years.
-Whilst the Stadium is best known for its AFL match day usage, the Stadium is a truly multi-purpose venue with its diverse facilities being used for a range of elite and community level sports and events.
+GMHBA Stadium (previously Simonds Stadium) is the home of the Geelong Cats AFL team side and has been a cherished part of the urban fabric of the City of Greater Geelong for almost 75 years.
+Whilst it is best known for its AFL match day usage, the Stadium is a truly multi-purpose venue with its diverse facilities being used for a range of elite and community level sports and events.